jareerzeenam/react-covid-19-tracker/README.md

 # Introduction

-This is a code repository for the corresponding video tutorial.
+This is a code repository for COVID-19 Tracker

 In this video, we will create a full COVID-19 Tracker.
 We're going to use React, Charts.JS and Material UI.